 Trezor Model T Supported Cryptocurrencies

-At present, the Trezor Model T supported 1,816 cryptocurrencies, tokens, and stablecoins.
+The Trezor Model T currently supports 1,816 cryptocurrencies, tokens, and stablecoins.
 Not as many as some crypto hardware wallets, but nevertheless, an impressive amount.

 When you own a Trezor hardware wallet, such as the Model T, you need a way to manage your crypto and security passwords.
 You can do this through the Trezor Suite, a desktop-based app (available for Mac, Windows, and Linux devices).
 Unfortunately, it’s not available for smartphones.
 Within its many features, you can use it to buy, exchange and spend cryptocurrencies, altcoins, and stablecoins.